The Commission on Dental Competency (CDCA) Assessments

 - Computer Simulated Clinical Examination (CSCE) is a two-hour, computer-based examination that take place at a Prometric Testing Center.

 - The Patient Treatment Clinical Examination (PTCE) is a four-hour, clinical examination that takes place at a clinical examination site.
-Students will take this exam at the Goodwin College Dental Hygiene Clinic.
+Students will take this exam at the Goodwin University Dental Hygiene Clinic.

 Both parts of the ADEX Dental Hygiene Examination (computer-based and clinical) must be completed within 18 months.